mindsers/changelog-reader-action/README.md

 - `date`: Release date of the log entry found.
 Ex: `2020-08-22`.
 - `status`: Status of the log entry found (`prereleased`, `released`, `unreleased`, or `yanked`).
 - `changes`: Description text of the log entry found.

+### Validation

+Each version in the changelog is subject to validation to enforce [Semantic Versioning 2.0.0](https://semver.org/) standards as well as [Keep a Changelog](https://keepachangelog.com/en/1.0.0/) standards and formatting.
+You can utilize the `validation_depth` input param to specify how many entries to validate.
+Setting the `validation_depth` property to `0` will disable all validation.

 ### Example workflow - create a release from changelog
 On every `push` to a tag matching the pattern `v*`, [create a release](https://developer.github.com/v3/repos/releases/#create-a-release) using the CHANGELOG.md content.
 This Workflow example assumes you'll use the [`@actions/create-release`](https://www.github.com/actions/create-release) Action to create the release step: